Are medications working?

 What are your expectations of medications?
 Here are some frequent concerns we hear and what we know about effective medication management.
 Many women expect relief of nausea and vomiting immediately from medications, but medications don't target nausea.
 Additionally, other symptoms like acid reflux and gastroparesis may not be improved by common antiemetic medications.

 Nausea’s pathway is poorly understood, thus few medications actually reduce nausea significantly.
 Medications like Kytril (granisetron) and Zofran (ondansetron) are very commonly used for HG because they are the most effective at reducing vomiting.
 They affect the serotonin receptors in the GI system and prevent triggering of the vomit center in the brain along one pathway.
 They are not formulated to reduce nausea.
 If your medication is reducing the frequency and severity of vomiting and retching, it’s probably doing it’s job.

 Did you know that more than one prescription medication is typically required to adequately manage HG and minimize weight loss?
 Combining medications is common.
-Don’t expect to feel suddenly free of all nausea and vomiting by taking one medication.
+Don’t expect to suddenly feel free of all nausea and vomiting by taking one medication.
 Your symptoms may also increase throughout the first trimester and vary for months longer.
-Just because you have an increase in symptoms, it doesn’t mean your medication stopped working.
+An increase in symptoms doesn’t mean your medication stopped working.
 You may just be having a bad day or need additional medication or fluids and vitamins.